nextflow-io/nextflow/docs/workflow.md

 The publishing behavior can be configured using the same options available in the {ref}`process-publishdir` directive.

-There are two ways to define publish options:
+There are several ways to define publish options:

+- The `directory` statement

 - The `defaults` statement, which defines publish options for a path defintion